AlexJReid/blog/content/posts/local-api/index.md

 Starting Consul is almost the same.
 We need to tell Envoy to connect to the remote Consul agent for its configuration.

 ```
-$ consul connect envoy -sidecar-for ajr-local-fix -grpc-addr remote-consul-patch-in...tailscale.net:8502
+$ consul connect envoy -sidecar-for ajr-local-fix \
+    -grpc-addr remote-consul-patch-in...tailscale.net:8502
 ```

-The setup now works exactly the same as it did before.
+Provisioning _patch in_ agents on demand and the associated configuration would be straight forward with Nomad, ECS, etc.

-The latency problem also goes away if the exact development setup detailed here happened to be on a remote VM on the same network as the rest of the Consul agents.
+This latency problem also goes away if what we have been calling the _local_ environment was on a remote VM on the same network as the rest of the Consul agents.
 [Remote development](https://code.visualstudio.com/docs/remote/vscode-server) is a very interesting topic.

 ## Drawbacks and TODOs